Jminding/Guessing-Game/README.md

 Right click on the file, then click `Open`, and you will be asked that you're sure you want to open this file.
 Click "Ok" or "Yes" or "Open" and there you go!

 #### It gives me an error!
+Well it worked fine on my computer so you probably entered something wrong.
+Unless you're trying to make it break - then you succeeded, congratulations!
-Well it worked fine on my computer so you probably entered something wrong Make sure you're entering only numbers in the lower bound and upper bound!
+Make sure you're entering only numbers in the lower bound and upper bound!